For the latest news and procedures regarding the College's Covid protocols please visit: https://www.ccny.cuny.edu/vp-operations/blog/covid-19

 Our mission is to provide a safe environment to work, live and learn.
 We do this by protecting the life and property of all students, faculty, staff and visitors.
 We carry out our mission regardless of ones race, color, religion or creed, national origin, ancestry, citizenship status, sex, pregnancy, sexual orientation or gender identity, age, physical or mental disability or veterans status.

 The Department of Public Safety employs highly trained, full time Peace Officers and Security Guards.
 We maintain close ties with the New York City Police Department; we are in regular contact with the local precincts where incidents are reviewed and deployment is analyzed in order to better serve the College.
-We are here to serve our community 24 hours a day, 365 days a year by patrolling the campus and surrounding area in marked vehicles, by staffing fixed posts, by monitoring closed circuit television cameras, by performing escorts and other protective measures.
+We are here to serve our community 24 hours a day, 365 days a year by patrolling the campus and surrounding area in marked vehicles, by staffing fixed posts, by monitoring closed circuit television cameras, and other protective measures.
 We are trained to be both proactive and reactive.
 We also advise our community of crime trends and other safety issues via emails, by posting alerts on this web page and by using CUNYAlert, a mass notification system.

 |Director of Support Services||